Coexistence of Dirac Fermions and Magnons in a Layered Two-Dimensional Semiquinoid Metal-Organic Framework: Results and Discussion

 \subsection{Magnetic and Electronic Ground State}

-Figure~\ref{fig:mag_exchange_values} (a) shows the primitive unit cell of the [M$_{2}$L$_{3}$]$^{2-}$ MOF along the $c$-axis, where the \emph{M}O$_{6}$ octahedra If the six oxygen sites are in plane, a use of octahedra is appropriate?
-They are not in the plane, it only appears so looking along the c-axis.
-Maybe we add a side view in the SM. form a 2D honeycomb lattice and the semiquinoid linkers connect the edges of the nearest-neighbor octahedra.
-The H$_2$NMe$_2$ and H$_{2}$O molecules have been neglected for simplicity.
+Figure~\ref{fig:mag_exchange_values} (a) shows the primitive unit cell of the [M$_{2}$L$_{3}$]$^{2-}$ MOF along the $c$-axis, where the \emph{M}O$_{6}$ octahedra form a 2D honeycomb lattice and the semiquinoid linkers connect the edges of the nearest-neighbor octahedra.
 In order to determine the exchange coupling strength between neighboring transition-metals, we map the total energies of the various spin configurations $\gamma$ onto those of the third-nearest-neighbor Heisenberg Hamiltonian~\cite{xiang2013magnetic}, written as

 Here $i(j)$ indexes the magnetic ion lattice positions, $S_{i}$ is the local magnetic moment on lattice site $i$. $J_{ij}$, $J_{ij}^{\prime}$, and $J_{ij}^{\prime\prime}$ denote the nearest-neighbor, next-nearest-neighbor, and third-nearest-neighbor exchange interaction strength, with the symmetry properties of $J_{ij}^{(\prime,\prime\prime)}=J_{ji}^{(\prime,\prime\prime)}$.
 Assuming a fully isotropic bond independent model, $2^{4}$ unique spin configurations are needed to fully determine $J^{\prime\cdots \prime}$.
 By summing configurations $\gamma$ and $-\gamma$, and using the resulting eight equations to solve for $J$, $J^{\prime}$, and $J^{\prime\prime}$, we find {